Acts Chapter Eleven

 Acts 11:1-3

-The apostles and the brothers throughout Judea heard that the Gentiles also had received the word of God.
-So when Peter went up to Jerusalem, the circumcised believers criticized him and said, 'You went into the house of uncircumcised men and ate with them.'
+The emissaries and the brothers throughout Y'hudah heard that the Goyim had received the word of God; but when Kefa went up to Yerushalayim, the members of the Circumcision faction criticized him, saying, "You went into the homes of uncircumcised men and even ate with them!"

 When God moves, people learn of it and that is what happened after the events of chapter ten.
 The idea that God loved non-Jewish people would have caused a big stir.
 Therefore, when Peter went to Jerusalem, the Jews accused him of breaking the law as it was against the Mosaic Law for Jew to associate with a Gentile.